Rahul-patalia/J2EE/README.md

 # J2EE

-J2EE Advanture game with scene builder and derby database, HashMap is load those database data and display on UI using JavaFX and scene builder
+J2EE Advanture game with scene builder and derby database, HashMap used to load data from database and display it on UI using JavaFX and scene builder

 ## Getting Started